Novel Adaptive Schemes for Hyperbolic Conservation Laws: Introduction

 In order to address these issues, we introduce an alternative approach, which is the second novel component of the proposed adaptive schemes.
 To this end, we use the same SI, but applied to different fields to automatically distinguish between the contact waves and other ``rough'' parts of the solution.
 For example, in the case of Euler equations of gas dynamics, we take advantage of the fact that while the density jumps at the contact surfaces, the pressure remains continuous there.
 After identifying the locations of contact surfaces, we apply the second-order LDCU scheme with an overcompressive limiter in their vicinities only, while utilizing the dissipative Minmod2 limiter in the rest of the ``rough'' areas.
 In addition, the overcompressive and Minmod2 limiters are applied to the local characteristic variables using the local characteristic decomposition (LCD), which is often used in the context of high-order schemes \cite{Qiu02} to suppress spurious oscillations, but can also be implemented to enhance the resolution of second-order schemes; see, e.g., \cite{CKX24,CHK25}.
 This way, we construct efficient and robust adaptive schemes, which achieve a very high resolution of both jump discontinuities and smooth parts of the computed solutions.

-The paper is organized as follows.
-In \S\ref{sec2}, we review the 1-D LDCU scheme from \cite{CKX_24}, the fifth-order finite-difference scheme from \cite{KOK25}, and then introduce a 1-D adaptive scheme based on the scheme adaption strategy from \cite{CKM2025}.
-We also demonstrate that the obtained adaptive scheme is not robust and thus it has to be modified.
-In \S\ref{sec2a}, we present a new 1-D adaptive scheme, which is based on the dynamical splitting of the computational domains into three parts: vicinities of the contact discontinuities, other ``rough'' parts of the computed solutions, and smooth parts of the computed solutions.
+The rest of the paper is organized as follows.
+In \S\ref{sec2}, we first review the 1-D LDCU scheme from \cite{CKX_24} and the quasi-linear fifth-order finite-difference scheme from \cite{KOK25}, and then introduce a new 1-D adaptive scheme, which is based on the dynamical splitting of the computational domains into three parts: vicinities of the contact discontinuities, other ``rough'' parts of the computed solutions, and smooth parts of the computed solutions.
 In \S\ref{sec3}, we extend the new adaptive scheme to the 2-D case.
 In \S\ref{sec4}, we test the developed schemes on a number of 1-D and 2-D numerical examples for the Euler equations of gas dynamics.
 The obtained numerical results demonstrate that the adaptive schemes contain a substantially smaller amount of numerical dissipation and achieve higher resolution compared with the adaptive schemes from \cite{CKM2025}.
 Finally, in \S\ref{sec6}, we provide concluding remarks.